qzchenwl/vagrant-k8s-cluster/README.md

 # vagrant-k8s-cluster

-Vagrantfile for k8s cluster of 3 node.
+Vagrantfile for k8s cluster of 3 nodes.

 ## Prerequisite